 We account for share-based compensation expense in accordance with ASC 718, Stock Based Compensation.
 We have share-based compensation plans under which incentive and qualified stock options and restricted shares may be granted to employees, directors, and consultants.
 We measure the cost of the employee/director/consultant services received in exchange for an award of equity instruments based on the fair value for employees and directors and vesting date fair value of the award for consultants.
 We use the Black-Scholes option pricing model to determine the fair value of options as of the grant date and the Hull White I lattice model as of any option repricing dates.
-The model used to determine the fair value of options for expected volatility, risk-free interest rate, dividend yield and estimated expected term.
+The model used to determine the fair value of options includes assumptions for expected volatility, risk-free interest rate, dividend yield and estimated expected term.
 Expected volatility is estimated considering the Company's own historical volatility.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected term of the stock options.
 The expected dividend yield is assumed to be zero as we have never paid dividends and have no current plans to pay any dividends on our common stock.
 Expected term is estimated using the "simplified" method, as outlined in SEC Staff Accounting Bulletin No. 107, "Share-Based Payment."
 We use the closing price of our common stock as quoted on Nasdaq to determine the fair value of restricted stock.
 We account for forfeitures as they occur, which may result in the reversal of compensation costs in subsequent periods as the forfeitures arise.

-Stock option-based compensation expense recognized for the years ended December 31, 2023 and 2022 was \$1.4 million and \$2.0 million, respectively.
-Restricted stock-based compensation expense recognized for the years ended December 31, 2023 and 2022 was \$3.4 million and \$1.1 million, respectively.
+Stock option-based compensation expense recognized for the years ended December 31, 2024 and 2023 was \$1.1 million and \$1.4 million, respectively.
+Restricted stock-based compensation expense recognized for the years ended December 31, 2024 and 2023 was \$5.6 million and \$3.4 million, respectively.